abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 22. What is C2 Server (Command and Control) ?
 23. Mention some SSL/TLS related Vulnerabilities.
 24. Have you come across any recent Data Breach, explain how it happened . (and IR Part : How we can protect against the same ?)
+25. How does NMAP determines the Operating System of the target ?

 ## Application Security